Loans Mortgages

 Before you make a final decision about choosing between Hometap and Unison, consider these important differences:

-2. Credit score requirements differ: Hometap requires a 500 minimum credit score and Unison looks for a 620+ credit score.
+Hometap requires a 500 minimum credit score (although they state most homeowners they work with have a 600 score).
+Unison requires a 620+ credit score, which is harder to achieve.
 A 500 credit score is considered a low credit score, while a 620 credit score is considered a fair credit score.
-Choosing one over the other might give you a better chance to qualify.
+If you know you have credit troubles, Hometap may be the better option.

-3. State eligibility: Hometap only works with homeowners from 15 states, while Unison home buyers can live in one of 30 states and territories, including Washington, D.C.
+Hometap only works with homeowners from 16 states, while Unison home buyers can live in one of 30 states and territories, including Washington, D.C.
+If you don’t live in a state where Hometap operates, Unison is the better option.

 Which home equity company should you choose?